Fred Kruger: Geelong and later life

-Kruger then settled in Geelong permanently, and his photography studio is registered on 29 December 1887 at Skene Street, in the Geelong suburb of Newtown.
-He created a collection in 1880 of twelve views of the streets and buildings of Geelong, winning him an award at the Melbourne International Exhibition (1880).
+Kruger then settled in Geelong permanently, and his photography studio was registered on 29 December 1887 at Skene Street, in the Geelong suburb of Newtown.
+In 1880, he created a collection of twelve views of the streets and buildings of Geelong, which won him an award at the 1880 Melbourne International Exhibition.
 The government of Victoria engaged him to photograph the Yan Yean Waterworks for the Colonial and Indian Exhibition in London.
-Kruger gained commissions from house owners to photograph their homes, most famous of which was from Lady Loch, the wife of the Governor.
+Kruger gained commissions from house owners to photograph their homes, the most famous of which was from Lady Loch, the wife of the Governor.

-Kruger made three visits to the Queenscliff region in 1881, 1882 and 1885, capturing views to include the buildings of the settlement and its marine setting.
+Kruger made three visits to the Queenscliff region, in 1881, 1882 and 1885, capturing views to include the buildings of the settlement and its marine setting.

-On 15 February 1888, Kruger died of peritonitis (inflammation of the membranes of abdominal wall and organs).
+On 15 February 1888, Kruger died of peritonitis, in the Melbourne suburb of Surrey Hills.
 Large holdings of his work have been showcased at the National Gallery of Victoria.

 Projects and exhibitions

 Kruger's work has been showcased all over the world.
-One of his most famous pieces of work was the very first group photo of the Aboriginal cricket team, this piece of work was named "Aboriginal Cricketers of Coranderrk", taken in 1866.
-He had also taken portraits at his studio of the three managers of the Aboriginal cricket team.
+One of his most famous pieces of work was the very first group photo of the Aboriginal cricket team, named "Aboriginal Cricketers of Coranderrk", taken in 1866.
+He also took studio portraits of the three managers of the team.

 Kruger concentrated on landscape photographs, a comprehensive exhibition of which, Fred Kruger: Intimate Landscapes, was held at the Ian Potter Centre: NGV Australia from 4 February to 8 July 2012, featuring over 100 prints of towns, buildings and streets familiar to present-day Victorians; the Esplanade at Queenscliff, Point Lonsdale and the You Yangs, amongst other locations around Victoria.
-Kruger's expansive but richly detailed views provide visual data on the social and political standards of Victoria in the mid to late 1800s.
-This collection of images displays how the Europeans changed the environment in imposing their culture while also preserving a sense of the natural picturesque.
+Kruger's expansive but richly detailed views provide visual data on the social and political standards of Victoria in the mid to late 19th century.
+The collection of images displays how the Europeans changed the environment in imposing their culture while also preserving a sense of the natural picturesque.